liorfranko/home-assistant-mcp/memory-bank/progress.md

   - WebSocket client implemented and tested
   - Testing framework in place
   - TypeScript types and interfaces defined
+  - Tools are now split by domain and protocol (REST vs WebSocket)
+  - Tool registration is explicit in `src/index.ts`

 - **Known Issues:**
   - None critical at present